 The New Year brought new changes for Autonet Insurance as they recruited their first ever guide dog, Jeanie.
-Jeanie has been sourced and trained by Guide Dogs UK and has joined the business to support Marcus Pinnock so he can continue to work successfully as a sales advisor at the Burslem based van insurance broker.
+Jeanie has been sourced and trained by Guide Dogs UK and has joined the business to support Marcus Pinnock so he can continue to work successfully as a sales agent at the Burslem based van insurance broker.

 Marcus joined Autonet Insurance in June 2014.
 Suffering from the degenerative eye condition called RP (Retinitis Pigmentosa), the company were keen to find out what adjustments they could make to help Marcus in the work place.
 Human Resources and Marcus met to discuss his needs and the impact his sight loss had at work and at home.
 From there a checklist was created and lights, magnifiers and a specialist chair were purchased.
 The IT department were also keen to help and installed the enhanced IT package that Marcus uses whilst on his computer.
 All of the adjustments made ensured that Marcus would have the same standard of work life as his colleagues.

 Autonet contacted Guide Dogs UK for advice on how to best facilitate a guide dog in the work place.
 Cheryl, a guide dog mobility instructor, met up with Marcus and his team leader to agree what was needed.
 A larger desk was moved in to provide additional room for Jeanie’s bed, it was placed away from the glare of the large glass windows but still next to his team – Autonet were keen that Marcus should not miss out on the “sales experience” and both Marcus and Jeanie have equal opportunities in the work place.